aimldinesh/RespiDetectAI-Mlops-MLFlow-DVC-AWS/README.md

 ### Dockerizing the Web App
 Package the Flask web app and its dependencies into a Docker container for consistent deployment.
 Making it easier to manage dependencies and deploy the application across different environments.

+# Deployment AWS-CICD-with-Github-Actions
+## 1. Login to AWS console.
+## 2. Create IAM user for deployment
 ## Deployment:
++ 1. EC2 access : It is virtual machine
++ 2. ECR: Elastic Container registry to save your docker image in aws
 ### Amazon Elastic Container Registry (ECR):
 Build the Docker image for the Flask web app, and push it to AWS ECR for storage and easy access.